k2view-academy/K2View-Academy/articles/03_logical_units/22_native_support_for_NoSQL.md

 ### Step 1: Running Discovery on Document DB

-Start by defining the interface for the Document DB, installing the required connector, and running discovery on this interface.
+Start by defining the interface for the Document DB, installing the required connector, and running Discovery on this interface.

-The below image illustrates the **employee** document in MongoDB which is represented by a **dataset** entity in the Catalog.
-The additional nesting levels of the document are presented by the **classes** and **fields** entities of the Catalog.
+The below image illustrates the **employee** document in MongoDB, which is represented by a **dataset** entity in the Catalog.
+The additional nesting levels of the document are represented by the **classes** and **fields** entities of the Catalog.

 ![](images/document_storage_in_catalog.png)